seapagan/fastapi-tui/README.md

 [Textual](https://textual.textualize.io/) and
 [FastAPI](https://fastapi.tiangolo.com/) together, and to see if it's possible to create a TUI application that can start/stop a FastAPI server and display the logs in the TUI.
+This is primarily for development since you would not want to run a FastAPI server in a TUI in production.

-Right now there is no usable code here, but I'm working on it.
+The code here works, but needs tidying up.
+The TUI application is very basic and I have made no effort to optimize it, it's also my first Textual App so don't expect too much :grin:

 - [Development setup](#development-setup)
 - [TUI application](#tui-application)